 The Clinical Education Center (CEC) is a unique interdisciplinary education center that offers an exceptional community context-based learning environment.
 The Center has flexible classroom spaces equipped with built-in multimedia technology, a state-of-the-art medical and surgical simulation center, facilities for teaching patient provider communication, clinical areas set up as skills labs for health professionals, a computer lab and a learning resources area.

 The CEC provides an excellent environment for orienting new nurses and for other nursing and interdisciplinary professional development activities.
-The classroom and lab components of Seton’s Versant RN Residency Program are offered at the Center.
+The classroom and lab components of Seton’s RN Residency Program are offered at the center.

-Seton’s Versant RN Residency for Graduate and Newly Licensed RNs
+Seton’s RN Residency for Graduate and Newly Licensed RNs

-Graduate and newly licensed nurses hired by Seton Family of Hospitals are provided an evidenced based clinical, professional and personal support system that helps new nurses transition for m student to confident nursing professional.
+Graduate and newly licensed nurses hired by Seton Healthcare Family are provided an evidenced based clinical, professional and personal support system that helps new nurses transition from student to confident nursing professional.

 - Instructor-led courses featuring current and emerging clinical guidelines and standards